Choosing a Pop Top Roof for your Campervan Conversion

 Pop top roof Locking System

 It’s essential to know that the roof will stay down when you’re driving!
 Loads of different locking mechanisms keep the roof down on the road.
 They range from simple pully straps to complex locking systems.

 Generally, the cheaper roofs use straps, and the higher end of the market uses clasps etc. Some roofs on the market use a key that locks the roof shut, which is excellent for added safety in the van.
 For example, the Skyline Aurora has a great locking mechanism.

 Sometimes manufacturers can over complex the process, making the roof hard to open and close.
 Make sure you test out your roof in real life before ordering.

 The pop top roof warranty

 Check out the warranty length.
-They tend to be 3 years with the exception of Skyline who offer a very generous 5 year warranty.
-We’ve fitted 900+ roofs over the years, it’s not very often we have to use the warranty.
-But sometimes things happen and it’s great to know it’s built to last.
+They tend to be three years, except for Skyline, who offers a generous five-year warranty.
+We’ve fitted 900+ roofs over the years; it’s not very often we have to use the warranty.
+But sometimes things happen, and it’s great to know it’s built to last.